celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node-in-rc1.md

 When a light client sends transactions, they will include specify a gateway fee to be paid to the node that gossips transactions to the other full nodes and validators.

-For this reason, despite the fact that Celo uses a proof-of-stake protocol, users can earn cryptocurrency without first having to own any, simply by running a full node.
+For this reason, despite the fact that Celo uses a proof-of-stake consensus protocol, users can earn cryptocurrency without first having to own any, simply by running a full node.

 ## Prerequisites